 4. Chicago O’Hare International Airport (ORD)

 Chicago O’Hare has some of the best workstations in the U.S. As a result, all of the workstations have seats and plenty of counter space plus plugs to charge your electronics while you work.
-In fact, each table has four to eight places and they have wheelchair accessible workstations in Terminals 1, 2, 3 and 5.
+Each table has four to eight places, and they have wheelchair accessible workstations in Terminals 1, 2, 3, and 5.

 5. Phoenix Sky Harbor International Airport (PHX)